CCBIO-2022/Cancer_Genomics/README.md

 ### Assignment 2 | Group work submission

 Task: Group to do the following assignment together: Write a document about a topic/method/idea/technology/paper/concerns/approach that we have touched upon in the cancer genomics course.
 Take a round around the group.
 Start with sharing your questions from the pre-assignment, allowing brain-storming.
 Then collectively formulate and agree on a topic for the assignment that you will do together and present on day 3 of the course.
-Finally, together, write a 1-page document on this, and submit within one week.
+Together, write a 1-page document on this, and submit.
+Submission deadline: 08.March 2022, submit individually.

 Include the following in your "1-page" submission (min 350 words, max 1 page):
 - Title/question